RyanNielson/awesome-unity/README.md

 ## Games

-* [Nodulus (Free)](https://github.com/Hyperparticle/nodulus) - A complete puzzle game with a clever twist.
+* [Nodulus](https://github.com/Hyperparticle/nodulus) - A complete puzzle game with a clever twist.
 Play it online.

 # Resources